usdot-jpo-ode/jpo-cvmanager/README.md

 The following steps are intended to help get a new user up and running the JPO CV Manager in their own environment.

 1. Follow the Requirements and Limitations section and make sure all requirements are met.
+2. Create a copy of the sample.env file and refer to the Environmental variables section below for more information on each variable.
-2. The CV Manager has four components that need to be containerized and deployed: the API, the PostgreSQL database, Keycloak, and the webapp.
+3. The CV Manager has four components that need to be containerized and deployed: the API, the PostgreSQL database, Keycloak, and the webapp.

     - If you are looking to deploy the CV Manager locally, you can simply run the docker-compose, make sure to fill out the .env file to ensure it launches properly.
-Also, edit your host file ([How to edit the host file](<[resources/kubernetes](https://docs.rackspace.com/support/how-to/modify-your-hosts-file/)>)) and add the following config where `8.8.8.8` should be replaced with the IP address of your WSL:
+Also, edit your host file ([How to edit the host file](<[resources/kubernetes](https://docs.rackspace.com/support/how-to/modify-your-hosts-file/)>)) and add the following config where `8.8.8.8` should be replaced with the IP address of your docker machine:

     CV Manager hosts:

          8.8.8.8 cvmanager.local.com
          8.8.8.8 cvmanager.auth.com

-3. Apply the docker compose to start the required components:
+4. Apply the docker compose to start the required components:

          docker compose up -d

-4. Access the website by going to:
+5. Access the website by going to:

          http://cvmanager.local

-5. To access keycloak go to:
+6. To access keycloak go to:

          http://cvmanager.auth:8084

 - If you are looking to deploy in Kubernetes or on separate VMs, refer to the Kubernetes YAML deployment files to deploy the four components to your cluster. ([Kubernetes YAML](resources/kubernetes))

+### Environment Variables:

+<b>API Variables</b>

+- INSTANCE_CONNECTION_NAME: The connection name for the Cloud SQL instance. (project-id:region:name)
+- PG_DB_IP: The database IP.
+- PG_DB_PORT: The database port.
+- PG_DB_USER: The database user that will be used to authenticate the cloud function when it queries the database.
+- PG_DB_PASS: The database user's password that will be used to authenticate the cloud function.
+- COUNTS_DB_TYPE: Set to either "MongoDB" or "BigQuery" depending on where the message counts are stored.
+- COUNTS_MSG_TYPES: Set to a list of message types to include in counts query.
+Sample format is described in the sample.env.
+- COUNT_DB_NAME: The BigQuery table or MongoDB collection name where the RSU message counts are located.
+- BSM_DB_NAME: The database name for BSM visualization data.
+- SSM_DB_NAME: The database name for SSM visualization data.
+- SRM_DB_NAME: The database name for SRM visualization data.
+- MONGO_DB_URI: URI for the MongoDB connection.
+- MONGO_DB_NAME: Database name for RSU counts.
+- KEYCLOAK_ENDPOINT: Keycloak base URL to send requests to.
+Reference the sample.env for the URL formatting.
+- KEYCLOAK_REALM: Keycloak Realm name.
+- KEYCLOAK_API_CLIENT_ID: Keycloak API client name.
+- KEYCLOAK_API_CLIENT_SECRET_KEY: Keycloak API secret for the given client name.
+- RSU_REST_ENDPOINT: HTTPS endpoint of the deployed RSU REST API in GCP Kubernetes.
+- LOGGING_LEVEL: The level of which the application will log.
+(DEBUG, INFO, WARNING, ERROR)
+- CSM_EMAIL_TO_SEND_FROM: Origin email address for the API.
+- CSM_EMAIL_APP_USERNAME: Username for the SMTP server.
+- CSM_EMAIL_APP_PASSWORD: Password for the SMTP server.
+- CSM_EMAILS_TO_SEND_TO: Destination email list.
+- CSM_TARGET_SMTP_SERVER_ADDRESS: Destination SMTP server address.
+- CSM_TARGET_SMTP_SERVER_PORT: Destination SMTP server port.

 ## License Information